 Transition from Traditional School to Home Education as well as the Transition from Home Education to Traditional School — Expectations and challenges with the adjustment to either traditional school or home education for students transitioning between educational systems.

 Preparing for University — Suggestions and resources for students living internationally as they plan for university.

-Returning to your home culture — The challenges of repatriation and why it’s so difficult.
-COMING SOON.
+Returning Home — The challenges of repatriation and why it’s so difficult.

 Other helpful pages at World Family Education:

 Culture Shock — A description of this very common experience of the international traveler.